BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 [Less visible in the EC2 documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/compute-optimized-instances.html#compute-network-performance), one can find the **baseline capacity** for each instance type.
 For example, `c5.large` instances have a network bandwidth <ins>Up to 10Gbps</ins> (burst) but only <ins>0.75Gbps</ins> baseline bandwidth.

-The onset of problems occurs when HAProxy sends a little more traffic to one instance than to the others.
-The bandwidth of the USP origin may be throttled at some point.
-We will observe poor performance or even service interruptions of this server.
+Troubles start when HAProxy sends a little more traffic to one instance than to the others: USP origin's bandwidth may be throttled at some point… And we will observe poor performance or even service interruptions of this server.

 ![A server whose bandwidth is throttled (seen from CloudWatch)](/images/posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users/a-server-whose-bandwidth-is-throttled.png)
 <center><i>A server whose bandwidth is throttled (seen from CloudWatch)</i></center>

-We added `observe layer7` to the `default-server` in our HAProxy backends.
+We added `observe layer7` to the `default-server` in our HAProxy backends, to remove servers returning HTTP error codes (5xx) from its load-balancing.
-It allows to remove from load balancing a server that returns an HTTP error code (50x).

 We also added the `retry` and `redispatch` options, which allow to retry a request sent to an unhealthy server on a healthy server.
 It's not optimal for the cache, but what matters is that a client's request is successfully answered.